 - a.
 During meal service, schools are required to keep accurate meal counts and maintain a Point of Service (POS) system that ensures federal reimbursements are claimed only once for each student served a reimbursable meal [7 CFR 220.9(a)].
 Schools may not claim reimbursement for additional meals served to students, or for meals that do not meet the meal pattern requirements.
 To meet these requirements: - i.
 Count reimbursable meals at the point at which a student receives a meal. - ii.
-Implement a meal counting system that prevents the claiming of duplicate meals. - iii.
+Do not collect school meal applications from households. - iii.
 Have a system in place that accurately consolidates meal counts prior to submitting monthly reimbursement claims. - b.
 Meals must be claimed at the site where the student is enrolled